Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Solutions

-The modification in function form $f(r)$ regarding the electrostatic repulsion can be understood through the changes of the Q-ball speed $\omega_1\rightarrow \widetilde\omega_1$.
-In Fig.\ref{omegarescaled}(a), we again draw the profile function $f(r)$ for gauged Q-ball and also a profile function $f_{NG}(r)$ for non-gauged Q-ball that marginally includes the effect of $A_t(r)$ by the leading order of the expansion \eqref{expansionf}, i.e. $\widetilde\omega_1\equiv\omega_1-eq^{(1)}\alpha_0$ .
+The modification in the function form $f(r)$ regarding the electrostatic repulsion can be understood through the changes of the $Q$-ball speed $\omega_1\rightarrow \widetilde\omega_1$.
+In Fig.\ref{omegarescaled}(a), we again draw the profile function $f(r)$ for a gauged $Q$-ball and also a profile function $f_{NG}(r)$ for a nongauged $Q$-ball that marginally includes the effect of $A_t(r)$ by the leading order of the expansion \eqref{expansionf}, i.e. $\widetilde\omega_1\equiv\omega_1-eq^{(1)}\alpha_0$ .
 Both profiles are strikingly similar.
-Therefore, the change is owing to the fact that in the gauged case, $A_t$ is not a constant function, and its variation influences the shape of the Q-ball function $f(r)$.
+Therefore, the change is owing to the fact that in the gauged case, $A_t$ is not a constant function, and its variation influences the shape of the $Q$-ball function $f(r)$.